 Home to the famous University, King’s College Chapel and punting on the river Cam.
 Cambridge is a compact cosmopolitan city with outstanding architecture, both old and new.
 The beauty of its ancient centre is preserved with its walkable medieval streets, college courts, gardens and bridges.

 Cambridge is a delight to visit in any season: relax in its many pubs, restaurants and cafes whilst exploring the independent shops around the historic market place.
-There are brand new shopping areas too, with all the high street favourites that you would expect For further information on Cambridge tourism visit website
+There are brand new shopping areas too, with all the high street favourites that you would expect

 Cambridge Bike Tours

 Truly the best way to explore this beautiful and fascinating city, which is famous for cycling.Get off the beaten track and discover hidden gems with our knowledgeable guide for further information visit the Cambridge Bike Tours website

 Staying in Cambridge for a few days?
 It´s worth visiting some of the nearby towns.

 Visit the Suffolk town of Newmarket, about 14 miles east of Cambridge and the world renowned home of horse racing.
 Enjoy a day or evening at the races, visit the horseracing museum or watch the horses gallop on the heathland surrounding the town.

 Further to the east is Bury St Edmunds, an ancient market town with 12th C. Abbey ruins, award-winning gardens and historic streets bustling with shops, restaurants and cafés.